CloudM-Migrate/documentation/Troubleshooting/Troubleshooting.md

 | Low| 8 Hours |  48 Hours |
 | Service Requests | 12 Hours |  48 Hours |

-### CloudM: 24-hour Weekend Support
+### 24-hour Weekend Support

-This service allows customers and partners to submit support tickets relating to issues directly related to the Cloud M software 24 hours a day, seven days a week.

 -  Weekend support for P1 issues with a 4-hour response SLA.
--  Support accessible 24/7
+-  Support accessible 24/7.
 -  Engineers located in US, Singapore, UK and utilizes a follow the sun rotation.